jsummers/imageworsener/readme.txt

 Options:

- -width <n>  -height <n>
- -w <n>  -h <n>
+ -w <width>  -h <height>  (or -width <width>  -height <height>) -s <width>,<height>
+ -S <width>,<height>
-   The width and height of the output image. <n> is normally the number of pixels.
+   The width and height of the output image. <width> or <height> is normally a number of pixels.

+   Using the -s option, or specifying only one of the width or height, will cause the "bestfit" feature to be enabled.
+   Using the -S option, or specifying both the height and width, will cause "bestfit" to be disabled, so the image will have the exact size you request.

    If you use a prefix of "x", for example "-w x1.5", then the new size will instead be that number multiplied by the size of the source image.

-   If neither -width nor -height are specified, the dimensions of the source image will be used.
-   If one dimension is specified, but not the other, the image will be resized to the dimension that was specified, while retaining its aspect ratio.
-   If both dimensions are specified, the result depends on whether the -bestfit option was used.
-If it was not, image will be stretched to the exact dimensions specified, which may change its aspect ratio.

  -bestfit
-   If both -width and -height are also specified, the image will be "best fit" into those dimensions.
-If not, has no effect.

  -nobestfit
-   Disables -bestfit.
-This is the default, so it has no effect.
+   Explicitly enable or disable the "bestfit" feature.
+If enabled, the image's shape will not be changed.

  -noresize
    Ensures that the image will not be resized at all.
 This is only useful if the source image may have non-square pixels.
-   Incompatible with -width, -height, and -bestfit.
+   Incompatible with -bestfit and the sizing options.

  -infmt <fmt>  -outfmt <fmt>
    Specifies the image file format of the input or output file.
 If not used,